wino6687/SWEpy/docs/installing_swepy.rst

 SWEpy is comprised of 4 modules:

 ``swepy.pipeline``
-    The primary data processing module for swepy.
+    The primary data pipeline for swepy.
 It manages the downloading, subsetting, and concatenation of passive microwave data.
 ``swepy.process``
     The processing module for SWEpy.
 It allows users to smooth spikes generated from the resampling process in the dataset.
 ``swepy.analysis``